pvillega/playground/README.md

 the root.
 That is, running `cargo build` in the root will trigger a build for all modules in the workspace.

 It also allows us to split our codebase into multiple independent libraries, reducing compile effort needed on code changes, as those changes will affect smaller modules, not the whole codebase.
+Remember that dependencies can be set as relative paths as in `xyz = { path = "../one-lib" }` so that you don't need to publish the dependencies, you can just reference them.

 ## Contribution policy